 New Orleans is a rainy city, and the skies can open up at any moment.
 Not to worry, there’s plenty to do in the air-conditioned indoors while you wait for the downpour to go away.
 Here are our top 10 suggestions for how you can stay dry and entertained.

 The French Quarter boasts quite a few museums, with many focusing on the city’s past and the history of Louisiana.
-Some, like the New Orleans Jazz Museum at the Old U.S. Mint, are free; others you can visit for a nominal fee.
-For example, the New Orleans Pharmacy Museum is a bargain at $5 and features a permanent collection of 19th-century surgical instruments, books and patent medicines.
+Some, like the New Orleans Jazz Museum at the Old U.S. Mint, are free; others you can visit for a small fee.
+For example, the New Orleans Pharmacy Museum ($10) features a permanent collection of 19th-century surgical instruments, books and patent medicines.